 I open my tattered plastic bag so he can observe the contents.
 ‘Look,’ Christ says unto the Disciple.
 ‘Rice crackers from the 100-yen shop.
 The cheapest place to buy rice crackers.
 Cheese from Don Quijote.
 The cheapest place to buy cheese.
 I pay as much rent as possible.
 I don’t go to bars, clubs, or restaurants unless I’m with my daughters or someone else who will buy Poor Papa food and drinks.
 I only shop at the cheapest places I’d pay more if I could.’

 ‘How much did you drink today?’

-‘ 3 cans.
-A 100 yen can of Chu-Hi from Don Quijote and 2 150-yen cans from Sanwa.
+‘ three cans.
+A 100 yen can of Chu-Hi from Don Quijote and two 150-yen cans from Sanwa.
 Cheapest strongest alcohol available.
-I don’t drink at home and I usually don’t drink in the morning, but the Fuji TV weather lady this morning said it would rain later, and since I needed to buy groceries at those 2 places anyway, I thought I might as well kill 2 birds with 1 stone.’
+I don’t drink at home and I usually don’t drink in the morning, but the Fuji TV weather lady this morning said it would rain later, and since I needed to buy groceries at those two places anyway, I thought I might as well kill two birds with onw stone.’

 I bow, grin, and introduce myself to the silent native.